abulleDev/discord-music-bot/README.md

 Create a `.env` file and set your Discord bot token and client id.

+You can create your bot and get the token and client ID from the [Discord Developer Portal](https://discord.com/developers/applications).

 ```properties
 TOKEN = "YOUR_TOKEN"
 CLIENT_ID = "YOUR_CLIENT_ID"